 No. The trail alignment is being studied and the project team anticipates a preferred alignment will be determined this fall.
 The trail is approximately 60 miles long and located in parts of Garland, Saline, and Pulaski counties.
 Environmental and Design firm Garver is working to revise proposed trail alignments and is performing environmental studies.
 In addition to considerations given to public comments received, the project team is looking at road crossings, bridges and culverts, railroad crossings, residential and business impacts, economic and indirect impacts, Environmental Justice, wetlands and floodplains, endangered species, access and user safety, community connections, trail grade, hazardous materials sites, and right of way.

-The next round of public meetings is anticipated this fall.
+The next round of public meetings is anticipated spring 2020.
 Public meetings will be held in Pulaski, Saline, and Garland counties.

 The trail is estimated to be approximately 60 miles long and located in Garland, Saline, and Pulaski counties.

 The trail will use a variety of shared-use paths along existing roadways as well as new location sections.
 Examples of various path construction options are included in the typical sections pdf.